 This tool is made up of groups of scientifically validated tests that assess cognitive abilities.
 This computerized cognitive battery was based on the most rigorous studies in the field of neuroscience, giving very satisfactory psychometric results and a Cronbach's alpha score of about 0.9.

 Upon completion of the assessment, the CogniFit program creates a summary of the results for all of the tasks and each of the specific areas.
 These results allow the professional or the user to understand the general and particular cognitive levels for each of the areas that are evaluated in the Cognitive Test.

 The following blocks explain the importance of assessing different cognitive functions, and show which of the abilities should be evaluated in order to receive accurate cognitive results.

 Each of the tasks that the Cognitive Assessment Battery (CAB) uses were validated by a scientific method based on evidence that helps provide an effective assessment of the brain and its general cognitive state.
 It is also shown to be very useful due to the continuous supervision of results and the personalized tasks that change in real time for each user.

 The aim of the neuropsychological battery is to used by both professionals and users to assess cognitive state.
-It not only provides results for the cognitive assessment, but it also provides the average results for each of the measured cognitive areas.
-The test will infer which of the user's cognitive areas are stronger and which are weaker.
+It not only provides results for the cognitive assessment, but it also provides the average results for each of the measured cognitive domains.
+The test will infer which of the user's cognitive domains are stronger and which are weaker.

 Measurement and Results of Cognitive Tests